 Package A: Sport and Exercise Performance

 Students enrolled in this package will explore the exercise-related concepts in classrooms, laboratories, and through field trips.
-Past participants visited the Richmond Oval, a world-class recreation facility and a 2010 Winter Olympic venue; BC Place, the host of the Opening and Closing Ceremonies of the Vancouver 2010 Olympic Winter Games and the venue for FIFA Women’s World Cup Canada 2015; and the Physical Activity Research Centre (PARC), an 11,000-square-metre, state-of-the-art research facility that brings together one of the most interdisciplinary Spinal Cord Injury research programs in the world.
+Past participants visited the Richmond Oval, a world-class recreation facility; a 2010 Winter Olympic venue, BC Place, the host of the Opening and Closing Ceremonies of the Vancouver 2010 Olympic Winter Games; the venue for FIFA Women’s World Cup Canada 2015; and the Physical Activity Research Centre (PARC), an 11,000-square-metre, state-of-the-art research facility that brings together one of the most interdisciplinary Spinal Cord Injury research programs in the world.

 This theoretical and lab-based course will provide an overview of clinical exercise physiology.
-Diverse class activities include problem-based case studies, group projects, hands-on labs to examine cardio respiratory function, muscle function, and metabolism.
-The course will include visits to labs such as the world-renowned Physical Activity Research Centre (PARC) to facilitate an active learning environment.
-Upon completion of this course, students will develop an understanding of fundamental approaches to the assessment of physiological responses to exercise; altered responses in various clinical syndromes; and how exercise prescription and exercise monitoring is applied in clinical settings for health promotion.
+Diverse class activities include problem-based case studies, group projects, and hands-on labs to examine cardio respiratory function, muscle function, and metabolism.
+The course will include visits to labs, such as the world-renowned Physical Activity Research Centre (PARC,) to facilitate an active learning environment.
+Upon completion of this course, students will develop an understanding of fundamental approaches to the assessment of physiological responses to exercise, altered responses in various clinical syndromes, and how exercise prescription and exercise monitoring is applied in clinical settings for health promotion.
 Students will also gain an appreciation of the influence of exercise and lifestyle on the prevention and treatment of chronic diseases.

 Package B: Coaching Science